Use Gluster with Oracle Cloud Native Environment

 persistentvolumeclaim/gluster-pvc-5 created

-2. Verify the PersistentVolumeClaims are dynamically filled by Gluster volumes.
+2. Verify the PersistentVolumeClaims get dynamically filled by Gluster volumes.

 kubectl get pvc